-Lexington, Ky.—April 24— Germany’s Michael Jung hasn’t competed in a five-star since the last time he won the Kentucky Three-Day Event in 2022 with his longtime partner fischerChipmunk FRH, but his love for this event and his horse’s readiness compelled him to return this year and break an all-time record for lowest dressage score at this event (which they set at that 2022 event with a score of 20.1) at the same time.
+Lexington, Ky.—April 24— Germany’s Michael Jung hasn’t competed in a five-star since the last time he won the Kentucky Three-Day Event in 2022 with his longtime partner fischerChipmunk FRH, but his love for the bluegrass and his horse’s readiness compelled him to return this year and break an all-time record for lowest dressage score at this event (which they set at that 2022 event with a score of 20.1) at the same time.
 They lead the five-star field with a nearly 10-point lead on a score of 18.6.
 Jung is looking for his fifth Kentucky win this weekend, which would be another record.

 “I'm very happy to be here again,” shared Jung.
 “I really love this place and this show.
 Everything is like you wish to have it in a competition.
 I think it's a very good [venue] to prepare your horses.
 You have space to longe, to ride, to jump, to gallop.
 It's really a great place, and everything works like I wished in the preparation and also the test.
-I had a great feeling with fisherChipmunk.
+I had a great feeling with fischerChipmunk.
 Everything went really well.”

 Their preparation in the lead up to Kentucky was a bit unconventional by many eventer’s standards.
 Jung and “Chipmunk’s” last time around a cross-country track was at the 2024 Olympic Games in Paris and since then, the duo have spent the spring in the show jumping ring in Italy.